42lan/override/level02/walkthrough.md

 Executable open a `.pass` file of `level03` and read 41 bytes of data from the stream pointed to by the `fd`, storing them at the location given by first pointer to `buff`.
 It replace last character `\n` with `\0` and check that letght of buffer is equal to 41.
 Then, it invite user to input username and password.
 So it reads in at most one less than 100 characters from `stdin` and stores them into the buffer pointed to by `username` and `password`.
 Once input is entered it replace `\n` with `\0`.

 Finally, it compares user's password to password read from the file.
 If it match, it open a new process runnign a shell.
 In case if password do not match, it ouputs username and message that it _does not have access!_.
-Here `printf()` is ussed is such way that input string is evaluated as a command by the application, which is know as (Format string attack)[https://owasp.org/www-community/attacks/Format_string_attack].
+Here `printf()` is ussed is such way that input string is evaluated as a command by the application, which is know as [Format string attack](https://owasp.org/www-community/attacks/Format_string_attack).
 As the password still in the memory, it can be retrieved by passing to `printf()` a conversion specifier `%x`.

 As password is stored in the buffer and FSA can be performed, read the stack using long conversion specifier `%lx`.
 ```shell